Contact Us for a Free Consultation (213) 542-0979

 They're looking to cause real estate agents and brokers to lose their licenses.
 They take this kind of business very seriously.

-They do because they perceive this to affect our economy when people are getting loans when they shouldn't — they don't pay them.
+They do because they perceive this to affect our economy: When people get loans when they shouldn't, they don't pay them.

-It puts banks under challenging situations where people are foreclosing on homes, and the banks are losing money, and they don't want to see another crash as they did in 2008 where these banks are loaning people money that simply cannot pay them back.
+It puts banks in challenging situations.
+People are foreclosing on homes, and the banks are losing money.
+They don't want to see another crash like the one in 2008 when these banks loaned people money they could not repay.
 So, any form of real estate fraud will be dealt with harshly.

 Defending Real Estate Fraud

-I've been defending people charged with various types of real estate fraud for the past 30 years.
-The first thing we have to do is get you into the office to sit down and talk about it and decide if you're being investigated.
+I've defended people charged with various types of real estate fraud for the past 30 years.
+The first thing we have to do is get you into the office to discuss the case and decide if you're being investigated.

 California Real Estate Fraud Defense Attorney

-If you've already been charged with a real estate fraud type scenario, now we have to evaluate whether or not the police/prosecutors have a good case against you.
+If you've already been charged with real estate fraud, we now have to evaluate whether the police/prosecutors have a good case against you.

-In other words, if you go to trial, you have to review all the evidence closely.
-That's what you're entitled to do.
+In other words, if you go to trial, you must review all the evidence closely.
+You're entitled to do that.
 You can go to trial.
-If you decide to go to trial in a real estate fraud case, are you going to win?
+Will you win if you decide to go to trial in a real estate fraud case?

-And that's best to evaluate it with someone like me who's been doing this for 30 years, who's done over 250 jury trials, who's seen what it takes to win, who's seen when people are making a wrong decision to go to trial.
+It's best to evaluate it with someone like me, who's been doing this for 30 years, who's done over 250 jury trials, who's seen what it takes to win, and who's seen when people make the wrong decision to go to trial.

-So, if you go to trial, we will do the investigation.
-We will set the case up to win the chance at a jury trial.
-If, on the other hand, it's not in your best interest to go to trial because you're going to low, you're not going to waste time, money, effort, and stress going to trial, only to have a bad result.
+So, if you go to trial, we will do the investigation and set the case up to win the chance at a jury trial.
+If, on the other hand, it's not in your best interest to go to trial because you're going to be too low, you won't waste time, money, effort, and stress only to have a bad result.

-In that case, we're going to have to mitigate the circumstances.
-We will have to put together a mitigation package on your behalf; let me speak to the authorities, whether it be the police, the prosecutors, or the judge, and see what we can do to get you the best possible result.
+In that case, we'll have to mitigate the circumstances.
+We will have to put together a mitigation package on your behalf.
+Let me speak to the authorities, whether the police, the prosecutors, or the judge, and see what we can do to get you the best possible result.

 Through a process known as prefiling intervention, it might be possible to drop or reduce charges before your case proceeds to court.
-Effective representation ban y experienced defense lawyer is crucial to maximizing the chances of a successful outcome in your case.
+Effective representation by an experienced defense lawyer is crucial to maximizing the chances of a successful outcome in your case.

-So, if you or a loved one is facing real estate fraud charges, you've come to the right place.
-I've been down this road before.
-I know what it takes to be successful.
-Pick up the phone now.
-Ask for a meeting with Ron Hedding.
-I stand at the ready to help you.
+If you or a loved one is facing real estate fraud charges, you're in the right place.
+With my extensive experience and proven track record, I know what it takes to navigate these complex cases.
+Don't hesitate to reach out for a meeting with Ron Hedding.
+I'm here to support you.

 Menu